Expert Guidance

 Connected and Well Traveled

-During Interim week in May, the college counselors offer a several-day tour of colleges and universities in a different area of the country.
+Annually, the college counselors offer a several-day tour of colleges and universities in a different area of the country.
 Popular with juniors and sophomores, these trips combine college visits with tours of historical and cultural points of interest.
 The most recent destinations have been the Chicago area, the San Francisco Bay Area, and Boston.

 Get Ready, Get Set